luisriverag/RiMusic/README.md

 ## ✨ Features
 - **Multilingual:** English, Italian, German, Russian, French, Spanish, Czech, Turkish, Romanian and more.
 Contributions for other languages are welcome
 - UI Mode, swtich from RiMusic to classic ViMusic style, viceversa
-- Auto cache songs for offline playback with a custom cache size
-- Download songs or entire playlists for offline playback (not cache)
-- Background playback
 - Listening statistics
 - Audio visualizer on player with many type of effects.
   - THIS FEATURE REQUIRES MIC PERMISSION, ONLY AVAILABLE IF ACTIVATED FROM SETTINGS.
 [Full list of permissions](https://github.com/fast4x/RiMusic/wiki/FAQs#what-permissions-are-used)